hswitte/Data-engineering-final-project/README.md

  - CRUD operations through the rails interface or rails console
  - Can also be used as an API by appending .json to the end of the URL:
    - http://localhost:3000/precipitation_measurements.json
+   -

+###A note about the data:
+- All data was collected from NOAA (https://www.ncdc.noaa.gov/cdo-web/datasets)
+- python scripts were used to trim and clean up the data provided by NOAA